sukruthmk/Interview-Prep/LeetCode/Valid-Anagram.md

  */

 var isAnagram = function(s, t) {
-  if(s.length != t.length) return false;
+  // anagram should of equal length if(s.length != t.length) return false;

-  const wordMap = {};
+  // store the char frequency in a map const wordMap = {};
   for(const char of s) {
     wordMap[char] = wordMap[char] + 1 || 1;
   }

+  // decrement the frequency count for each char in t
+  // if char in wordMap is 0 or doesn't exists
-  for(const char of t) {
+  // then it's not an anagram of s for(const char of t) {
     if(!wordMap[char]) {
       return false;